1

 • Works with the Clinical Director and Chief Executive Officer to evaluate performance of overall program, including budgeting, census, staffing needs, etc.

-• Meets regularly with the treatment team and other staff to provide supervision and care coordination ensuring that programs are professionally managed and meeting their clinical, financial, overall benchmarks.
+• Meets regularly with the treatment team and other staff to provide supervision and care coordination ensuring that programs are professionally managed and meeting their clinical, financial, and overall benchmarks.

-• Ensures compliance with requirements of regulatory bodies, including the State, Medicaid, Medicare, service definitions / clinical coverage policies, commercial insurers, and CARF
+• Ensures compliance with requirements of regulatory bodies, including the State, Medicaid, Medicare, service definitions / clinical coverage policies, commercial insurers, and CARF.

-• Acts as agency representative as needed by serving on committees, boards and building community relationships to help maintain visibility and agency connections in the community.
+• Acts as agency representative as needed by serving on committees/boards and building community relationships to help maintain visibility and agency connections in the community.

 • Maintains appropriate licensure by the appropriate NC licensing Board.